Stroke Warning Signs, Types & Emergency Treatment

 Risk Factors for Stroke Disease

-High levels of cholesterol can lead to the buildup of fatty deposits in the arteries, contributing to atherosclerosis and increasing the risk of stroke.
+High cholesterol levels can lead to the buildup of fatty deposits in the arteries, which may restrict blood flow and increase the likelihood of an ischemic stroke.

 Diagnosis of Stroke Disease

-Blood tests may be conducted to determine the underlying causes of stroke, such as clotting disorders, infections, or other medical conditions that might have contributed to the stroke.
+Blood tests may also be conducted to identify underlying conditions such as clotting disorders or infections that may have contributed to the stroke.

 Treatment of Stroke Disease at Vibhavadi Hospital